Disaster Exercises Designed to Improve Operational Resilience

 Managing risk exposures effectively is critical to mitigating potential business threats.

-Articles published November 19, 2018 by Vicky McKim, MBCP, MBCI
+Articles published November 19, 2018 by Vicky McKim, AFBCI, MBCP, CRMP

 At the Iowa Bankers Association’s Technology Conference, I had the privilege of presenting to IT professionals who were there to learn the latest banking technology trends and solutions, including risk management and business continuity.
 Managing risk exposures effectively is critical to mitigating potential business threats.
 It’s especially true for the banking industry, where cybersecurity breaches, credit, market, liquidity and reputational risks can have devastating consequences to their operations.
 My presentation focused on designing effective table top exercises to prepare for potential threats that can’t be eliminated completely.
 I recommend that all businesses simulate an emergency operation center to practice business recovery.
 Through exercises, such as tabletop, walkthrough, simulation, test or full recovery, business personnel can be trained to respond effectively to a crisis, minimizing downtime and improve operational resilience.
 Here are the highlights from my presentation.

 Types of Recovery Exercises:

 The primary purpose of the tabletop exercise is to familiarize employees with the recovery process by reviewing the business continuity plan and strategies for their department’s functions.
 When conducting a tabletop exercise, it is important to create a scenario that is realistic, using a high probability and impact threat.
 This should be taken from the most recent operational risk assessment.
 Once the scenario story is developed, schedule individual team meetings to discuss the disruption scenario and outline appropriate responses.
 Each team should ensure their plan and checklists fully address all options for an effective and expedient response.